 3D Printing for Prototyping and Manufacturing

-Oriented towards the practitioner, in this book the basics of additive manufacturing are presented and the properties and special aspects of industrially available machines are discussed.
+Oriented towards the practitioner, this book presents a clear overview of additive manufacturing, going from the basics to the properties and special aspects of industrially available machines.
 From the generation of data to the forming method, the complete process chain is shown in a practical light.
-In particular, the following additive manufacturing technologies are discussed:
+In particular, the following additive manufacturing technologies are discussed extensively:

 - Polymerization (e.g., stereolithography)